Gardening Program at Hope Garden

 2. Intergenerational Gardening – Connecting with Nature

 Under the supervision of a horticultural therapist, CCCIS offers intergenerational gardening activities in a safe environment.
-These allow early learning centers’ children to collaborate with seniors to:
+These allow early learning centres’ children to collaborate with seniors to:

 • foster positive relationships between children and older adults through shared life experiences and fun